 Begonia – both tuberous (Begonia x tuberhybrida) and wax (B. x semperflorens-cultorum) begonias have edible flowers with a slightly bitter to sharp citrus flavour.
 Tuberous begonia flowers contain oxalic acid, so should be avoided by people suffering from kidney stones, gout, or rheumatism.

-Bergamot – This plant (Monarda fistulosa) may be listed as bee balm, Monarda, Wild Bergamot, Oswego Tea, or Horsemint.
+Bergamot, wild – This plant (Monarda fistulosa) may be listed as bee balm, Monarda, Wild Bergamot, Oswego Tea, or Horsemint.
 The flowers (and the young leaves) have an intense flavour of mint with undertones of citrus and oregano.
-This is the plant that gives Earl Grey tea its distinctive flavour.
-The flowers are formed by large clusters of tubular petals that can be separated before adding to cakes, fancy drinks, or salads.
+This plant that has a scent highly reminiscent of Earl Grey tea.
+Somewhat confusingly, the "oil of bergamot" used to flavour Earl Grey is actually derived from citrus peel from the Bergamot Orange.
+Monarda flowers are formed by large clusters of edible tubular petals that can be separated before adding to cakes, fancy drinks, or salads.

 Borage – This familiar garden herb (Borago officnialis) has furry leaves and exquisite blue, star-shaped flowers.
 Both have a cooling taste reminiscent of cucumber.
 Try some of the flowers in a summer lemonade or sorbet – or a gin & tonic!
 They work particularly well as garnishes for gazpacho, cheese plates, or just sprinkled over salads.